ForgeRock/forgeops/docker/ds/ds-new/README.md

-# DS Dockerfile for the Directory Service Operator (ds-operator)
+# Default DS image

-This image is used by the [ds-operator](https://github.com/ForgeRock/ds-operator).
-It supports a a "dynamic" directory deployment where data _and_ configuration are stored on a persistent volume claim (PVC).
+This image supports a "dynamic" directory deployment where data _and_ configuration are stored on a persistent volume claim (PVC).
 In this regard, it behaves more like a traditional VM install.
 Changes made at runtime are persisted to the PVC.

 Note that directory setup is mostly performed at _runtime_, not docker build time.
 A default setup script is provided, but you can to bring your own script (BYOS) to customize the image.

-The image is also suitable for non operator deployment.
-The sample Kubernetes manifest provided at `../ds-k8s` can be used as a starting point.
 ## Pros / Cons

 Pros: